getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/javascript.md

 transaction.finish(); // Finishing the transaction will send it to Sentry
 ```

 Here is a different example.
-If you want to create a transaction for a user interaction on you page, you need to do the following:
+If you want to create a transaction for a user interaction on your page, you need to do the following:

 ```javascript
 // Let's say this function is invoked when a user clicks on the checkout button of your shop